 The mission of the Chicago Freedom School is to create new generations of critical thinking young people who use their unique experiences and power to create a just world.
 CFS provides training and educational opportunities for youth and adult allies to develop leadership skills through the lens of civic action and through the study of the history of social movements and their leaders.

-- To educate youth and adults about the history of social justice movements from multiple perspectives in order to provide a platform for more thoughtful action and organizing in the present.
+We educate youth and adults about the history of social justice movements from multiple perspectives in order to provide a platform for more thoughtful action and organizing in the present.

-- To build the capacity of adult allies to understand and support youth-led social change.
+We build the capacity of adult allies to understand and support youth-led social change.

 Youth Leadership Development

 Freedom Fellowship: CFS’s centerpiece program featuring interactive popular education classes, anti-oppression training, and leadership skill building.
 Following an intensive summer program, CFS provides ongoing support to Fellows as they carry out action campaigns aimed at effecting social change in their schools and communities.

 Youth Leadership Board: A group of CFS youth alumni work to ensure that youth are an integral part of organizational programs and initiatives.
 Among other efforts, YLB members cofacilitate programs, recruit and interview new staff and Freedom Fellows, and represent CFS in a range of settings.